homelab-alpha/docs/content/docs/docker/compose-information/jellyfin.info.md

 <br />

 Let's break down what this `docker-compose.yml` file does in detail.
-This file is used to configure and deploy services using Docker Compose, specifically setting up a Jellyfin instance for managing and streaming media.
+This file is used to configure and deploy a Jellyfin media server using Docker Compose, ensuring smooth management and streaming of media content.

 Here's a detailed explanation: